Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, direct from Ice Station EIB in far northern New Hampshire.

 Let's go to Laura in Erie, Pennsylvania.

-Great to be here.
+Great to see you.

 It depends on who gets in there, I guess, in the White House.

-Um, but I also wanted to concentrate on why I think Hillary has to be accountable for her own lies.
+But I also wanted to concentrate on why I think Hillary has to be accountable for her own lies.

-And when she says women should be um, you know, uh their whatever they say should be listened to as the truth.
+And when she says women should be, you know, whatever they say should be listened to as the truth, what about her lies in being under sniper fire?

-What about her lies to the people who came back from Benghazi in coffins and she would lie to those parents and say that it wasn't a terrorist act, that it was this filmmaker.
+What about her lies to the people who came back from Benghazi in coffins, and she would lie to those parents and say that it wasn't a terrorist act, that it was this filmmaker.

-We'll be held accountable as we don't want someone in that position that would lie so casually to brave heroes and their parents.
+When that gets held accountable as we don't want someone in that position that would lie so casually to brave heroes and their parents.

-Well, that's actually an astonishing moment, the moment you mentioned this is this is when the uh coffins of the Benghazi dead come back to the United States.
+This is when the coffins of the Benghazi dead come back to the United States.

-And Hillary Clinton, who knows, because she's been uh sending emails to Chelsea and other members of her inner circle on the evening uh while it's actually still going on, that she knows it's a terrorist group doing that, and then she lies, stands uh by the coffins of the dead and lies over their bodies uh and says to the family, we're gonna get that video maker who did this and we're gonna put him in put him in jail.
+And Hillary Clinton, who knows, because she's been sending emails to Chelsea and other members of her inner circle on the evening while it's actually still going on, that she knows it's a terrorist group doing that.

 I mean, and for her to yell and scream, what difference does it make?

-I'm hoping that Trump or whoever is going to be the new nominee will document those lies in a commercial and you know, say it's enough.
+I'm hoping that Trump or whoever is going to be the new nominee will document those lies in a commercial and, you know, say it's enough.

 We don't want people that will completely, you know, just ignore a character issue like that.

-She's a liar, she's a confirmed liar, and no people need to be calling her out on it.
+And people need to be calling her out on it.

-That I think it disqualifies her for being commander-in-chief.
+I think it disqualifies her for being commander-in-chief.

-And you say what happened to a reporter.
+And you say, what happened to a reporter?

 This was her guy.

-Chris Stevens was her guy, her friend, Chris this, Chris that, Chris this, and yet even his death has to be subordinated to the Hillary Clinton narrative.
+And yet, even his death has to be subordinated to the Hillary Clinton narrative.

 Nothing is beyond the Clinton lies.